4 Working Distilleries in Dublin You Need to See

 This post may contain affiliate links.
 If you click on a link, I earn a little money at no extra cost to you.

-• Travel Insurance | You might need to buy travel insurance before visiting Dublin.
-Heymondo has a nifty app to help you get the assistance you need while on the go.
+• Travel Insurance | If you need travel insurance, Heymondo has a nifty app to help you get the assistance you need while on the go.

-The Best Distilleries in Dublin
+The Best Distillery Tours in Dublin

 The Teeling Distillery – A 200-Year-Old Family Story

 Initiating the revival of Irish whiskey-making in Dublin, the Teeling Distillery has been the first distillery to be built in the Irish capital in 125 years.
-More than a birth, it was a comeback from oblivion for Teeling, hence the phoenix.
+More than a birth, it is a comeback from oblivion for Teeling, hence the phoenix.
 Walter Teeling had established his distillery in the Golden Triangle, Dublin’s historic distilling district, in 1782 until it was bought out by William Jameson a century later.

 Copper pot stills, Teeling Distillery, Dublin

 The final clear distilled spirit would end up in old casks for a minimum of three years, giving its colour and taste.
-Teeling has been bold in that area, experimenting with rum, red wine, sherry and port casks to name a few.
-The company’s work has since been recognised at the highest level, as its founders snatched the World’s Best Single Malt award at the 2019 World Whiskies Awards.
+Teeling has been bold in that area, experimenting with rum, red wine, sherry, and port casks to name a few.
+The company’s work has since been recognized at the highest level, as its founders snatched the World’s Best Single Malt award at the 2019 World Whiskies Awards.

 Teeling Whiskey, Dublin